Cebrail1053/LifeQuestAPI/README.md

 ## 🚀  Future Improvements

+### Priority Improvements:
+1. Removing **SpEL (Spring Expression Language)** database entries for Achievement conditions.
+I thought it to be a good choice for my use case since it supports object graph traversal and filtering.
+However, having SpEL syntax in the DB is verbose and requires a good amount of input validation and sanitation.
+In production, I'd choose to use a Java rules engine like Easy Rules to provide more abstraction when creating Achievement condition rules.

+### Other Features to consider:
 - Authentication & Authorization with Spring Security + JWT
 - Leaderboards for top XP players
 - Quest search by keyword
 - Event-driven architecture for level-up notifications
 - Frontend UI for visual interaction